SpanningCloudApps/SB365-Powershell/docs/Clear-SpanningAuthentication.md

 ## DESCRIPTION
 Clears all script level session variables associated with authentication.
-This cmdlet is useful when switching bewteen environments requireing different API Tokens.
+This cmdlet is useful when switching between environments requiring different API Tokens.

 ## EXAMPLES